Qualia-Invesments/Drop-Challenge/README.md

 - clarity of your readme (I love working with people who are articulate about technical topics)

 Bonus points for:
-- Dockerizing
+- dockerizing
- - Using Mongo or Postgres (our stack)
+ - using Mongo or Postgres (our stack)
-- Writing tests
+- writing tests

 ## Submission Instructions